James Fenimore Cooper: Legacy

 Cooper's work, particularly The Pioneers and The Pilot, demonstrate an early 19th-century American preoccupation with alternating prudence and negligence in a country where property rights were often still in dispute.

-Cooper was one of the early major American novelists to include African, African-American and Native American characters in his works.
+Cooper was one of the early major American novelists to include African, African-American, and Native American characters in his works.
 In particular, Native Americans play central roles in his Leatherstocking Tales.
-However, his treatment of this group is complex and highlights the relationship between frontier settlers and American Indians as exemplified in The Wept of Wish-ton-Wish, depicting a captured white girl who marries an Indian chief and has a baby with him, but after several years is eventually returned to her parents.
+However, his treatment of this group is complex and highlights the relationship between frontier settlers and American Indians as exemplified in The Wept of Wish-ton-Wish, depicting a captured White girl who marries an Indian chief and has a baby with him, but after several years is eventually returned to her parents.
 Often, he gives contrasting views of Native characters to emphasize their potential for good, or conversely, their proclivity for mayhem.
-Last of the Mohicans includes both the character of Magua, who fearing the extinction of his race at the hands of the whites savagely betrays them, as well as Chingachgook, the last chief of the Mohicans, who is portrayed as Natty Bumppo's noble, courageous, and heroic counterpart.
+The Last of the Mohicans includes both the character of Magua, who, fearing the extinction of his race at the hands of the Whites, savagely betrays them, as well as Chingachgook, the last chief of the Mohicans, who is portrayed as Natty Bumppo's noble, courageous, and heroic counterpart.

-In 1831, Cooper was elected into the National Academy of Design as an Honorary Academician.
+In 1831, Cooper was elected to the National Academy of Design as an Honorary Academician.